 Partner, Wiley Rein, LLP

-Mr. Williams received his J.D. from the University of Virginia School of Law, where he was editor of the Virginia Law Review.
-He also holds an M.A. from Johns Hopkins School of Advanced International Studies and a B.A. from Austin College.
+Greg received his J.D. from the University of Virginia School of Law, where he was editor of the Virginia Law Review.
+He also holds an M.A. with distinction from Johns Hopkins School of Advanced International Studies and a B.A. from Austin College.
 He served as a law clerk for the Honorable Jacques L. Wiener of the U.S. Court of Appeals for the Fifth Circuit.